Interpuce/AurorOS/CONTRIBUTING.md

 ## Contributing to the apps

 The apps are not that easy to break, so you can do more changes.

+> [!TIP]
-Avoid creating new apps, because they are **your** creation.
+> Avoid creating new apps, because they are absolutely **your** creation and you have copyright to them.

 ## Compiling and running AurorOS